Transparent heart icon with white outline and + sign.

 38 min. / 1967

-Church group tries to think of some way to evangelize the next-door neighbor and hit on the idea of buying a blimp to sail over his house and rain down gospel tracts.
+Church group tries to think of some way to evangelize the next-door neighbor and hits on the idea of buying a blimp to sail over his house and rain down gospel tracts.
 This is a satirical take on how Christians so often make evangelism harder than it really is.

-A few other possibilities didn’t make the list because there were either on the long side or were a lecture rather than a film.
+A few other possibilities didn’t make the list because they were either on the long side or were a lecture rather than a film.
 But if you are looking for more great material worth wrestling with and discussing, you’ll want to consider “Tactics in defending your faith,” “How to answer a fool,” “Science uprising,” “Secrets of the cell,” and “Fearfully and wonderfully made.”

 Enjoyed this article?